 Inspired by the French Navy, these stretchy straps will have all your mates green with wrist envy.

-Strapify are proud to be the first in Australia to bring to you the Marine Nationale strap.
+Strapify Australia are proud to be the first in Australia to bring to you the Marine Nationale strap.

 We've chosen to create our straps with a comfortable stretchy nylon to give you the most comfortable wrist experience with added moisture control.